rdingwall/elmah-contrib-webapi/README.md

 ### >>> [Get Elmah.Contrib.WebApi via NuGet](https://nuget.org/packages/Elmah.Contrib.WebApi)

-The latest package is also available as a zip from the [downloads page](https://github.com/rdingwall/elmah-contrib-webapi/downloads).
+The latest package is also available as a zip from the [releases page](https://github.com/rdingwall/elmah-contrib-webapi/releases).

 # Usage